 If you are already on chemo because that is what your oncologist said, you can still request for additional information with a precision medicine (genetic/genomic) test listed below for specific mutations you may have.
 You can always change to a better treatment plan for your specific body/case.
 You are unique, always do what is in your best interest, not the standard of care philosophy at some institutions.

 The “standard treatment” is to do only a Tissue Biopsy to check if the biopsy is cancerous with no genetic/genomic analysis (DNA) done.
-For Stages 1 and 2 this may be all you need.
-However, for stages 3 and 4 you need to add the “Precision Medicine” tests of both Tissue and Liquid biopsies looking at your DNA!
+For stages 3 and 4 you must add the “Precision Medicine” tests of both Tissue and Liquid biopsies looking at your DNA!
+For stages one and two you might want to do the genetic/genomic tests to see if the doctor misses anything … or your cancer might be at the cellular level which standard test and your doctor cannot see.

 Updated (12-3-2019) A Liquid Biopsy test (genetic/genomic testing) is a simple two-vial blood test.
 One of the companies that provides this test is Guardant Health.
 To view a video link for a good explanation/graphical representation on how and why liquid biopsies are critical for your diagnoses, please Click here.
 They are a great company to work with.
 This is a relatively expensive test but Guardant either covers the full costs with your insurance, or you could pay a small percentage of the fee.
 Definitely worth it.